I Projected Learning Goals and Objectives:

 This course is designed to deepen the experience of the art of eurythmy and its context in the Waldorf high school curriculum.
-As a level II course, it assumes participants have taken teacher education eurythmy level I or its equivalent.
+As an upper level course, it assumes participants have taken teacher education eurythmy level I or its equivalent.

-Continue learning basic principles of eurythmy including expression of major, minor, and dissonance in music and harmony as structure for eurythmy, choreography, poetry from the curriculum, social learning through eurythmy, and making inner experiences visible through outer forms/choreography.
+Basic principles of eurythmy including poetry and music from the high school curriculum, social learning through eurythmy, and making inner experiences visible through outer forms/choreography and gesture.

-Hygienic eurythmy for the teacher, planetary eurythmy gestures, consideration of high school students’ experience of eurythmy, and elaboration of week 1 themes.
+Hygienic eurythmy for the teacher, planetary eurythmy gestures, consideration of high school students’ experience of eurythmy.

 Students present their work at the conclusion of the course at an assembly.

 Students will be evaluated on the basis of attendance, class participation, and required documentation of class work.

 Students are expected to attend and participate in all classes, participate in final showing of work.
 Students should bring eurythmy shoes (or purchase them at the Center’s bookshop prior to the first lesson), an unlined journal, pencils, eraser, and colored pencils.
 Class dress should be appropriate for movement: loose fitting and comfortable.
 Please bring clothing appropriate for a final presentation of work: loose, flowing clothing, light colored, that covers arms and legs.

 “The Being of Eurythmy” by Michael Debus (available before the start of the course)